bytecodealliance/wasmtime/docs/langref.rst

     At most :math:`2^{16}`.

     This follows from the limit on arguments to the entry EBB.
-Note that Cretonne may add a handful of ABI register arguments as function signatures are lowered.
+Note that Cranelift may add a handful of ABI register arguments as function signatures are lowered.
 This is for representing things like the link register, the incoming frame pointer, and callee-saved registers that are saved in the prologue.